azcpavel/ArduinoJson/_faqs/how-to-write-a-function-that-works-with-both-jsonarray-and-jsonobject.md

 ---
 title: How to write a function that works with both `JsonArray` and `JsonObject`?
+description: To work with both JsonArray and JsonObject, use a JsonVariant
 layout: faq
 tags: faq
 faq-group: Common